maple-labs/maple-js/README.md

 ### Connecting to a Contract

 To connect to a contract, you'll need its address and a signer.
+The `signer` should be an instance of a wallet that can sign transactions.
 Refer to the [ethers docs](https://docs.ethers.io/v5/) (or your choice of web3 library) for further assistance.

 **Connecting to a Contract Usage**